-Here are 15 lifestyle hacks and tricks to help you improve your Productivity.
+Here are 15 lifestyle hacks and tricks to help you improve your productivity.

 1. Notification Blackout

-Getting into a productive state of mind is not always easy, however having a smartphone buzz every few minutes with emails, texts and other notifications can be immensely distracting.
+Getting into a productive state of mind is not always easy, however having a smartphone buzz every few minutes with emails, texts, and other notifications can be immensely distracting.

 Turning off notifications can help you settle into your work and keep you focused on what needs to be done.
-Most smartphone have a ‘Do Not Disturb’ feature which hides all notifications for a specified time period; this is a perfect tool to help you settle into your working zone.
+Most smartphones have a ‘Do Not Disturb’ feature which hides all notifications for a specified time period; this is a perfect tool to help you settle into your working zone.